Lights on. Nobody home

-Neo, a London-based start-up, asked us to develop their new technology logo design and all their marketing communications.
+Neo, a London-based start-up, asked us to brand and design all their marketing communications.

-Their business was specifying, fitting and maintaining the very latest digital technology for the home.
-Neo centralised control of all this technology through a digital tablet or by remote access.
-They could also link it to other devices around the house.
+Neo specify, fit and maintain the very latest digital technology for the home, with control managed by a digital tablet or remote access.
 This is the home automation (AKA domotics) that was promised in 1950s science fiction and now becoming reality.
 Your fridge knows how much cheddar you’re consuming.